soz-live/soz-live.github.io/about.md

 ### Tim Marchbank - Project Lead

 Tim developed an interest in programming Lisp and CAD customisation during university days.
-This interest was developed further during his career and led to previous iterations of what would become SOZ-LIVE.
+This interest was developed further during his career and led to previous iterations of what would become **SOZ-LIVE**.
 He has been developing the project since 2013 after wanting entities in CAD that weren't available in base products, and soon after realised the potential depth and breadth of the project for the wider community.
-The desire to see others benefit from the project provides the drive to continue to develop the project.
+The desire to see others benefit from the work provides the drive to continue to develop the project.

-For any questions regarding the project please email **tim AT soz-live DOT com**
+For any questions regarding the project please email tim AT soz-live DOT com